 As a webmaster, you will have to keep two things in mind:

-- Backlinks must offer additional value because domain authority and relevancy still matter.
+- Backlinks must offer additional value because domain authority and relevancy still matters.
 If you can’t find quality backlinks, you better skip it.

 - Content is much more important and therefore needs to be immaculate.